Roultabie/piclist/README.md

 ###_Recursive gallery_

-Actually, I don't known if coding specific recursive gallery is important, I want an KISS au light system.
+Actually, I don't known if coding specific recursive gallery is important, I want a KISS and light system.
 Perhaps in few times...